 Watch the waves and surfers at Banzai Pipeline.

 Visiting the Banzai Pipeline (also known as Ehukai Beach Park) is one of the best things to do on the North Shore if you enjoy watching surfing and big swells.
 The Pipeline is part of the famous North Shore surf break strip and is best known for its perfect barreling waves.

 Therefore, you can find high-level surfers from all over the world on this beach, especially during December.
 Remember that this spot is best left to the surfing professionals as a safety precaution.

 After all, “the Pipe” is home to some of the world’s most dangerous waves.
 Instead, check out Chun’s Reef for beginners and intermediate surfers, popular for North Shore surfing schools and instructors!

 Sunbathe at Sunset Beach.

 As you may have guessed from the name, another popular activity at Sunset Beach is to watch the sunset over the ocean!
-Grab some Ahi Poke and other supplies at Foodland if you’d like to make your experience into a dreamy picnic.
+Grab some Ahi Poke and other supplies at Foodland if you want to make your experience a dreamy picnic.

 Pro tip: For an off-the-beaten-path spot to watch the sunset on the North Shore, we recommend Kawela Bay.